Avanscoperta

 This workshop is for you if you’re an experienced developer, architect, CTO, or VP of engineering and you are either using or planning to use the microservice architecture.

-If you are considering migrating your monolith to microservices then you will learn how to avoid many of the pitfalls using the microservice architecture pattern.
+If you are considering migrating your monolith to microservices, you will learn how to avoid many pitfalls using the microservice architecture pattern.
 Alternatively, if you are currently using microservices, you will learn how to improve your microservice architecture both now and in the future.

 Topics